• Home

 Demo:

-Green coal is an opportunity for folks of all experience levels to forge a blade hands on.
+Herb will be offering a demo on forging blades, and will also be leading the "Open Forge" program, an opportunity for folks of all experience levels to forge a blade.
 The focus will be on basic blade shapes, forging technique and sequence, along with basic blacksmithing fundamentals.
 Use and care of a coal forge fire will be covered as well.
 Blade steel will be available for purchase on site.